puppetlabs/tasks-hands-on-lab/6-downloading-and-running-existing-tasks/README.md

 # Inspect installed tasks

-- Run the 'bolt task show' command to view a list of the tasks installed in the previous exersize.
+- Run the 'bolt task show' command to view a list of the tasks installed in the previous exercise.

     ```
     $ bolt task show